thomassuedbroecker/operator-helloworld/documentation/README.md

 * A fedora 30 or higher system with access to the Internet
 * OpenShift 4.x Cluster environment and a cluster admin account

-It would be good if you are basicly familar with ...
+It would be good, if you are basicly familar with ...

 * ...
 [Podman](https://podman.io/) or [Docker](https://www.docker.com/get-started)
 * ... using container registries like [Quay.io](https://quay.io/)